danielrosehill/Claude-Slash-Commands/commands/claude-code/workspace-setup/setup-research-workspace.md

 - Create /analysis for saving your analyses as markdown documents
 - Create /context for the user to supply additional context.
 At the base of this subfolder, create index.md
 - Create scratchpad for the user to jot down notes

+Then:

+Create slash commands at .claude/commands for:

+- combining all outputs into one PDF with breaks between each page and page numbers in footer
+- Running the batch prompt queue
+- Editing the user context file for clarity

 For CLAUDE.md, instruct this workflow: